bwqr/Laravel-Module-Form/README.md

-# Laravel-Module-Auth
+## fmblog-backend-form

-This module supports backend for Angular-Module-Form
+This module supports backend for fmblog-frontend-form.

 **Required packages**
 *--no required packages--*